4ms/stm32mp1-baremetal/README.md

 ls -l build/a7-main.uimg
 ```

 You should see the elf and the uimg files.
-Each of these is the compiled application, and either one must be loaded
+Each of these is the compiled
+application, and either one must be loaded into DDR RAM at 0xC2000040.
+There
+are two ways to load the application to RAM.
+One way is to load the elf
-in SDRAM at 0xC2000040.
-You can load the elf file by using a
+file by using a debugger/programmer (ST-LINK or J-Link).
+The other way is to
-debugger/programmer such as J-link connected to the SWD pins (OSD32 board
-only).
-Or, you can copy the uimg file to the SD card's fourth partition the
-same way you would copy any file.
+copy the uimg file to the SD card's fourth partition the same way you would
+copy any file with your OS, and let U-Boot load the application to RAM.

-The SWD method is only temporary, requires a debugger to be attached, and will
+The direct loading with a debugger method requires a debugger to be attached,
-not persist after power down.
-However, it's much more convenient so it's
+and the code will not persist after power down.
+However, it's much more
-preferred for Debug builds.
-That said, not everything gets reset/cleared when
+convenient so it's preferred for Debug builds.
+That said, not everything gets
-you do it this way, so sometimes you need to do a cold boot and run your
+reset/cleared when you do it this way, so sometimes you need to do a cold boot
-firmware from the SD card.
+and run your firmware from the SD card.

 With the copy-to-SD-card method, the application firmware is stored on the SD
 card, so this is the method for production or long-term testing.
 With this
-method, the bootloader will load the application into 0xC2000040 on boot.
+method, the bootloader will automatically load the application into 0xC2000040
+on boot.

+I recommend using the copy-to-SD-card method for your first try, since it's
+more robust and has fewer moving parts (no debugger or host computer software).

 ## 5) Copy the application to the SD card